Note: Signed Embed Codes are only available with certain plans. Please contact firstname.lastname@example.org with any questions.

 Signed embed codes are meant to be used on sites that generate dynamic HTML content.
 Therefore, they require some programming knowledge in order to properly sign the embed codes.

-A normal, unsigned, SproutVideo embed code normally looks something like this:
+A normal, unsigned, SproutVideo embed code looks something like this:

-When using signed embed codes the embed code stays essentially the same with the addition of two new parameters appended to the src attribute of the iframe.
+When using signed embed codes, there are two new parameters appended to the src attribute of the iframe.

 It looks something like this: